ClickHouse/ClickHouse/docs/en/engines/table-engines/integrations/rabbitmq.md

 -   `rabbitmq_routing_key_list` – A comma-separated list of routing keys.
 -   `rabbitmq_row_delimiter` – Delimiter character, which ends the message.
 -   `rabbitmq_num_consumers` – The number of consumers per table.
 Default: `1`.
 Specify more consumers if the throughput of one consumer is insufficient.
 -   `rabbitmq_num_queues` – The number of queues per consumer.
 Default: `1`.
 Specify more queues if the capacity of one queue per consumer is insufficient.
-Single queue can contain up to 50K messages at the same time.
 -   `rabbitmq_transactional_channel` – Wrap insert queries in transactions.
+Default: `0`.
+-   `rabbitmq_queue_base` - Specify a base name for queues that will be declared.
+This settings should be used to be able to restore reading from declared durable queues in case of some failure when not all messages were successfully consumed.
+Note: it makes sence only if messages are sent with delivery mode 2 (marked 'persistent', durable).
+To be able to resume consumption from one specific queue in case of failure - set its name in `rabbitmq_queue_base` setting and do not specify `rabbitmq_num_consumers` and `rabbitmq_num_queues` (defaults to 1).
+To be able to resume consumption from all queues, which were declared for a specific table - just specify the same settings: `rabbitmq_queue_base`, `rabbitmq_num_consumers`, `rabbitmq_num_queues`.
+-   `rabbitmq_deadletter_exchange` - Specify name for a [dead letter exchange](https://www.rabbitmq.com/dlx.html).
+You can create another table with this exchange name and collect messages in cases when they are republished to dead letter exchange.
+By default dead letter exchange is not specified.
+-   `persistent` - If set to 1 (true), in insert query delivery mode will be set to 2 (marks messages as 'persistent').
 Default: `0`.

 Required configuration: